turbonomic/tbutil/docs/K8S/INTERNALS.md

 - full

+## Unlocking TBUtil

+The `tbutil` binaries installed in the container require an "issue key" file to be applied before they can be used.
+This is **not** a license (it confers no specific rights).

+To obtain a key, please reach out to your Turbonomic field representative or support.
+They will supply you with a single line text file that includes your name or email address and the key string.
+Copy the supplied file to `/home/tbutil/.tbutilissue`.

+## OpenSource licenses

+TBUtil is built in the GO language from opensource components.
+Tbutil and the majority of its componets are licensed with the Apache License V2.0 (Jan 2004), but some use different licenses.

+The license files and source code (where the license mandates that it is provided) are available in the file `/licenses.zip` on all the container flavours.
+You can also browse them [here](../licenses).

 ## Container Structure

 All flavours are based on the "Alpine" 3.13.4 container with a number of minor changes, as follows.